developerVilchez/architecting-single-page-applications/README.md

-ArticleService.jsLet’s take a quick look at the Validator entity and ValidatorService.
+ArticleService.jsLet’s take a quick look at the Validators entity and ValidatorService.

-Validator.jsPlease take these validations with a grain of salt, just for demo purposes.
+Validators.jsPlease take these validations with a grain of salt, just for demo purposes.
 In JavaScript, checking if an object is, in fact, an object is not that easy. :)